-Herpes simplex usually affects the corneal surface but sometimes involves the corneal stroma (the deeper layers of the cornea).
+Herpes simplex keratitis usually affects the corneal surface but sometimes involves the corneal stroma (the deeper layers of the cornea) or the inner corneal surface (endothelium), anterior chamber, and iris.
 Stromal involvement is probably an immunologic response to the virus.

 Most patients are managed by an ophthalmologist.
 If stromal or uveal involvement occurs, treatment is more involved and referral to an ophthalmologist is mandatory.

 Topical therapy (eg, ganciclovir 0.15% gel applied every 3 hours while awake [5 times/day] or trifluridine 1% drops every 2 hours while awake [9 times/day]) is usually effective and is tapered off over 2 to 3 weeks.

 Alternatively, oral therapy (eg, acyclovir 400 mg orally 3 to 5 times/day or valacyclovir 1000 mg orally twice/day) is effective and—at reduced doses—may be used indefinitely to prevent frequent recurrences in patients whose vision has been threatened.

 Immunocompromised patients may require IV antivirals (eg, acyclovir 5 mg/kg IV every 8 hours for 7 days).